 It’s recognized that relapses at any point are a common occurrence and are treated as learning experiences.

-The validity and effectiveness of treatment through the SMART Recovery program is recognized by the US Dept. of Health and Human Services, the NIH (National Institutes of Health), the NIDA (National Institute on Drug Abuse), the NIAAA (National Institute on Alcohol Abuse and Alcoholism), and the American Academy of Family Physicians.
+Notably, the validity and effectiveness of treatment through the SMART Recovery program is recognized by the US Dept. of Health and Human Services, the NIH (National Institutes of Health), the NIDA (National Institute on Drug Abuse), the NIAAA (National Institute on Alcohol Abuse and Alcoholism), and the American Academy of Family Physicians.